aalyria/api/tools/nbictl/README.md

 **--url**="": URL of the NBI endpoint.

 **--user_id**="": User ID associated with the private key provided by Aalyria.

+## grpcurl

+Provides curl-like equivalents for interacting with the NBI.

+### describe

+Takes an optional fully-qualified symbol (service, enum, or message).
+If provided, the descriptor for that symbol is shown.
+If not provided, the descriptor for all exposed or known services are shown.

+### list

+Takes an optional fully-qualified service name.
+If provided, lists all methods of that service.
+If not provided, all exposed services are listed.

+### call, invoke

+Takes a fully-qualified method name in 'service.method' or 'service/method' format.
+Invokes the method using the provided request body.

+**--format, -f**="": Protobuf format to use for input and output.
+Allowed values: [text, json] (default: json)

+**--request, -r**="": File containing the request to make encoded in the selected --format.
+Defaults to -, which uses stdin. (default: -)

 ## help, h